 What’s the Formula For Hanging Pictures?

-The formula for how high to hang your pictures is that the middle of the artwork or picture should be 60 inches from the ground.
+The formula for how high to hang your pictures is that the center of the picture should be 60 inches from the ground.
 This is the rule for a single piece of art that is not hung above a piece of furniture.
-Sometimes we are tempted to hang a picture a little too high, so don’t streay too far from this height.
+Sometimes we are tempted to hang a picture a little too high, so don’t stray too far from this height.

-There are different rules if you’re hanging a group of pictures or a gallery on a wall and if you’re art is directly above a piece of furniture.
+There are different rules if you’re hanging a group of pictures or a gallery on a wall and if your art is directly above a piece of furniture.

 Should All Pictures Be Hung At The Same Height?

 Let’s take it a step further and assume you have more than one picture to hang.
 Sometimes a picture is worth a thousand words.

 1.)
 If you are hanging pictures that are the same size next to each other, hang them at the same height.
 Here’s an example.
 The distance between them should be 3-5 inches.
 The bigger the pictures are the more space you should leave between them.

 2.)
 If you want to hang two pictures vertically, a good rule of thumb is to pretend the two pieces are one large piece.
 Use the same basic rule, the correct height is with the middle around 60 inches from the floor.
 If you are hanging large artwork use a lower mid-point.
 In this example below, the art would be bumping into the ceiling if the middle were at 60 inches because each picture is fairly large.

 3.)
 Pictures hanging above a furniture piece are a bit different from the eye level rule.
 The ideal height is with the bottom of the frame 5-6″ above the top of the furniture.
 Here’s an example of art placed 5 inches above the back of the sofa.

 Here’s an example of wall art hanging at the right height above a dresser.
 The piece of furniture anchors the single picture.